jeremytammik/tbc/a/1985_refinters_link.md

 The ReferenceIntersector is not a slow filter, or any kind of filter at all; it is a utility to strike something with a ray based on origin and direction.
 The ReferenceIntersector works within the current document where the various links take up a final specific known position; so, it is not analogous to an element filter or limitation of such.

-The RefereceIntersector will only find things based upon visibility of the elements in the 3D view provided.
+The ReferenceIntersector will only find things based upon visibility of the elements in the 3D view provided.
 So, that is one way of filtering beforehand what the RefereceIntersector strikes.
 Although visibility control of elements in links via the API is fairly limited still.
 Regarding links, the suggestion I believe is to transform the bounding box into the space of the linked document.